impress-org/givewp/readme.txt

 10. Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

 == Changelog ==
+= 3.15.0: Aug 13th, 2024 =
+* New: Updated the onboarding wizard to create a new form with the form builder
+* Changed: Updated the "Add Form" buttons to use the visual form builder by default

 = 3.14.2: Aug 7th, 2024 =
 * Security: Added additional security measures to the option-based donation form and the donor dashboard